SmartlyDressedGames/Unturned-Docs/about/launch-options.rst

 **-TimeOverlay**: Show seconds since startup under FPS in the upper-left corner.

 **-ui_scale**: UI scale override.
 A common usage is to set UI scale back to its default scaling, with ``-ui_scale 1``.

+**-UnlockSteamAchievements**: Unlocks all Steam achievements.
+This is intended for achievement hunters who've moved on from the game but want to maintain their previous 100% completion status.

 **-UnredactedLogs**: By default, player IPs in BattlEye's logging and the public IP for Workshop downloads are redacted.
 This option turns that off.